grafana/agent/docs/sources/flow/reference/components/pyroscope.scrape.md

 }
 ```

-Multiple `profile.custom` blocks can be specified. `name` attribute assigned to
+Multiple `profile.custom` blocks can be specified.
+The `name` attribute assigned to
 `profile.custom` blocks must be unique across the component.

 The following arguments are supported: